sasugden/Freshwater_sponge_microbiome/README.md

 This repository provides supporting information for the manuscript "Microbiome of the freshwater sponge <i>Ephydatia muelleri</i> shares compositional and functional similarities with those of marine sponges," which is being prepared for peer review.

- -"sp_analysis" provides the R code to reproduce all analyses and statistical tests.
+- <b>sp_analysis</b> provides the R code to reproduce all analyses and statistical tests.
- -"sp_figures" provides the R code to reproduce all figures.
+- <b>sp_figures</b> provides the R code to reproduce all figures.
 It requires objects produced by the analysis code.

 The raw data will be provided as an R workspace and associated files upon manuscript acceptance or upon reasonable request to the first author, who can be reached at sasugden@gmail.com or ssugden@ualberta.ca.